veillette/physics-book/contents/ch4NewtonsSecondLawOfMotion.md

 <div class="exercise" data-element-type="problems-exercises">
 <div class="problem" markdown="1">
-In [Exercise](#fs-id10), the net external force on the 24-kg mower is stated to be 51 N.
+In [Figure 3](#fig3), the net external force on the 24-kg mower is stated to be 51 N.
 If the force of friction opposing the motion is 24 N, what force $$ F $$ (in newtons) is the person exerting on the mower?
 Suppose the mower is moving at 1.5 m/s when the force $$ F $$ is removed.
 How far will the mower go before